of Mary L. Wilson and C. Peck

 This is a loose sheet at NYS: there are two disassociated pieces of paper: I am placing them here as the salutation occurs at the end of the following and is absent from the two papers above.

-diameter is five or six inches.
+its usual diameter is five or six inches.
 I tried in

-be to Skyland, Buncombe Cy.
+will now be to Skyland, Buncombe Cy.

 Yours very truly - with sincere thanks for the Bulletin & plates.
 Mary L. Wilson